Soil Moisture Before Harvest

-On our farm, the weather tends to be on the dry side once harvest comes along, although we do get the odd heavy downpour that can make things very wet. essential means that we try to cut back on watering at least three weeks before harvest begins, in case we end up receiving rain before the garlic has been dug up.
+On our farm, the weather tends to be on the dry side once harvest comes along, although we do get the odd heavy downpour that can make things very wet.
+This means that we try to cut back on watering three weeks before harvest begins.
+This works well because we have heavy clay soils that can hold onto moisture for many weeks.

 Harvesting garlic at the right time is a bit of an art and will depend on a few things.
 Garlic continues to grow as long as there are still green leaves on the plant.
-That means you want to leave the garlic growing for as long as possible to maximize the size of the bulbs.
-However, you don't want to leave them in the ground for too long and risk deterioration of the bulb and its wrappers.
+That means you want to leave the garlic growing for as long as possible to maximize the size of the bulbs without have the wrappers begin to deteriorate.

 On our farm, we tend to harvest all our garlic on the earlier side, with at least 1/2 the leaves still green for hardnecks and at least 2/3 still green for softnecks.
 Due to our heavier soils, we need the wrappers to be strong and healthy in order to handle the extra cleaning, as well as any excess moisture issues that might arise around harvest time.